-|Enrolment modes:||Trimester 1: Cloud (online)|
+|Enrolment modes:||Trimester 1: Online|

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

-|Scheduled learning activities - campus||
+|Scheduled learning activities - online||

 This unit develops an understanding of the anatomy, physiology and pathology of Diabetes Mellitus (DM) and its complications.
-It enables the student to understand the complexities of the pathophysiology and methods of treatment of DM.
+It enables the student to understand the complexities of the pathophysiology which informs the methods of treatment of DM.
 On completion of the unit, students will be aware of the epidemiology of diabetes and its complications.

 Unit Fee Information

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.

 Tuition fees increase at the beginning of each calendar year and all fees quoted are in Australian dollars ($AUD).
 Tuition fees do not include textbooks, computer equipment or software, other equipment or costs such as mandatory checks, travel and stationery.

 Use the Fee estimator to see course and unit fees applicable to your course and type of place.

 For further information regarding tuition fees, other fees and charges, invoice due dates, withdrawal dates, payment methods visit our Current Students website.